AgustinRoca/BD2-TPE/README.md

 ## Test Connections
 Once both containers are running, run the `connection_test.py` script, this script will try to connect to both databases

+## Database Setup
+To set up the Postgres database, the commands for creating the tables can be found in `setup.sql`